F-I-D-O/Manuals/manuals/Cloud computing/RCI cluster.md

 | Compile the code on the RCI | Setup the compilation on RCI. | Copy the source code to RCI and recompile after every change |
 | Use a [Singularity](https://en.wikipedia.org/wiki/Singularity_(software)) container | learn with singularity, create the container | Generate new container and copy it to the RCI |
 | Build a compatible binary using a [modified toolchain](https://crosstool-ng.github.io/docs/introduction/) | learn with a toolchain generator, configure and generate the right toolchain | Copy the updated binary

+## Building on RCI
+In general the workflow is the same as on a local machine.
+The difference is that we do not have root access, so for all needed tools, we have to either  load them via `ml` command, or, if not available, install them in the user space.
+Typically, we need to load:
+- git: `ml git`
+- GCC: `ml GCC`
+- CMake: `ml CMake`

 # Specific for projects with gurobi
 1. Load Gurobi with